lgirndt/cheats/README.md

 contains a collection of all the things I learned and want to learn about the tools I use.

+To install it as a man page to `/usr/local/share/man` run

+  $ make install

 ## VIM

 Contains all things about vim I want to remember, but I sometimes fail